dalten-collective/grove/json-spec.md

 # JSON responses and request structures

 ## General Overview
-- Trove State
+- grove State
-  * Trove maintains, per Space (read group) you're aware of, the following:
+  * grove maintains, per group (read group) you're aware of, the following:
     - **Moderators** - a set of ships who are members w/ elevated permissions
-      > NOTE: "Administrators" and "Members" are defined by Spaces, and get scried in for front end display
+      > NOTE: "Administrators" and "Members" are defined by groups, and get scried in for front end display
     - **Regulations** - a series of rules for who can do what, per file (see permission object)
-    - **Trove** - A folder/file structure
+    - **grove** - A folder/file structure

-- Trove Pokes
+- grove Pokes
-  * Pokes all take a `trove-action` mark, and are sent as a `[space poke]` pair.
+  * Pokes all take a `grove-action` mark, and are sent as a `[group poke]` pair.
-  * To identify which spaces are available, review the initial state or scry `/x/hosts/json`
+  * To identify which groups are available, review the initial state or scry `/x/hosts/json`

   - Moderation - These must be members, just another permission class
-    - `add-moderators` adds moderators to the trove, these must be members
+    - `add-moderators` adds moderators to the grove, these must be members
-    - `rem-moderators` removes moderators from a trove
+    - `rem-moderators` removes moderators from a grove

   - Errata
-    - `repeat` copy one file to another space/folder location (or same space, different folder)
+    - `repeat` copy one file to another group/folder location (or same group, different folder)
     - `reperm` repermissions a folder and handles cascade effects
     - `rehome`
       * REHOME is a Front End Activity.